 There are vaccines that protect you from polio.

-- Children in the UK normally receive polio vaccinations as part of the British vaccination schedule.
+- Children in the UK normally receive polio vaccinations as part of the UK vaccination schedule.

 - Everyone should receive a minimum of 5 doses of a polio-containing vaccine to have good long-term protection.
 This should be documented in your medical notes held by your General practitioner.